 - Loss of strength

-Because the rim of the shoulder socket is soft tissue, x-rays will not show damage to it.
-The doctor may order a computed tomography (CT) scan or magnetic resonance imaging (MRI) scan.
-In both instances, a contrast medium may be injected to help detect tears.
-Ultimately, however, the diagnosis will be made with arthroscopic surgery.
+Because the rim of the shoulder socket is soft tissue, X-rays will not show the damage.
+Your doctor may order a computed tomography (CT) scan or magnetic resonance imaging (MRI) scan.
+In both cases, a contrast medium may be injected to help detect tears.
+Diagnostic ultrasound may also be used.

-Sudden, severe trauma can damage the tendons instantly, and may require arthroscopic surgery, a minimally invasive procedure using a camera to repair the tear.
+Complete rotator cuff tears, and those caused by sudden, severe trauma may require arthroscopic surgery, a minimally invasive procedure using a camera to repair the tear.